ChristinaLK/blog/_posts/2014-09-18-is-this-math.md

    - math
    - tutoring
    - work
-Slug: is-this-math
+slug: is-this-math
-Authors: Christina Koch
+authors: Christina Koch
 ---

 Continuing reflections inspired by my rush of ACT tutoring last week...one of my students encountered the following problem in the math section of a practice test.